 Some SD cards come equipped with a “lock” to prevent the accidental loss of data.
 This is achieved via a small switch, that, if enabled, does not let new data be written or old data be overwritten on the card.
 You can easily also remove write protection from your SD card.

-How to Use SD Cards?
+How To Use SD Cards

 Here’s how you can use SD cards on different electronic devices:

-How to Use SD Card on a Computer?
+How to Use SD Card on a Computer

 Here are the steps to use SD cards on a computer: